Table of content

 The division in functional and non-functional requirements is mostly technical.
 In reality, the two types of requirements co-exist as a single set of specifications for your future product.

-Requirements’ setup is an essential part of product development, determining how the product will function in the long run.
+Requirements’ setup is an essential part of software product development, determining how the product will function in the long run.
 A product manager and a business analyst are professionals who can help you to accurately figure out the specifications of your product better.

 Our team is always eager for new challenges.
 Contact us to discuss your idea and think about how we could put it into life.